aristanetworks/avd/ansible_collections/arista/avd/extensions/molecule/eos_cli_config_gen/documentation/devices/host2.md

 #### IP Router Multicast Summary

 - Multipathing deterministically by selecting the same-colored upstream routers.
-- Software forwarding by the Linux kernel
+- IPv4 software forwarding is by the Linux kernel

 #### Router Multicast Device Configuration